kirillovme/restaurant/README.md

 ### Run with Celery+RabbitMQ
 The tests will run right after the start of the project

+!!!BEFORE THIS YOU SHOULD DOCKER DOWN ALL PREVIOUS CONTAINERS
 1) docker-compose -f docker-compose-celery.yaml up -d